Waiʻanae, Hawaii: Demographics

-Government and infrastructure
+Climate

-Waianae currently falls under the jurisdiction of the Hawaii House of Representatives' 44th district and the Hawaii Senate's 21st district.
-In the House of Representatives, Waianae is currently represented by Cedric Gates; Maile Shimabukuro currently represents Waianae in the Senate.
+Waiʻanae has a tropical savanna climate (Köppen: Aw).

 Education

 The Hawaii Department of Education operates the public schools.

 District schools inside the CDP include Leihoku Elementary School, Waiʻanae Elementary School, and Waiʻanae Intermediate School.

 Waianae High School, which has a Waianae postal address, is physically located in two CDPs: mostly in Makaha, and partially in Waianae.

 The district's Kamaile Academy is outside of the CDP.
 A PreK-12 charter school, Ka Waihona O Ka Naʻauao - New Century Pcs, is in the CDP.

 Additionally Maili Elementary School has a Waianae address but is in the Maili CDP.

 Leeward Community College operates Wai‘anae Moku in Maili CDP; it has a Waianae postal address.

 Homeless camp

-Hawaii's largest homeless camp, called Pu'uhonua o Wai'anae, is located here.
+Hawaii's largest homeless camp, called Puʻuhonua o Waiʻanae, is located here.
 It covers an area of about 20 acres adjacent to the boat harbor.
-Hawaii Governor David Ige met with Twinkle Borge, the leader of Pu'uhonua o Wai'anae, in March 2018, committing not to sweep the camp and displace its residents, but its future remains uncertain.
+Hawaii Governor David Ige met with Twinkle Borge, the leader of Puʻuhonua o Waiʻanae, in March 2018, committing not to sweep the camp and displace its residents, but its future remains uncertain.